 Robert Kielty – Affiliate Manager at WP Engine

-That said, their plans are priced a bit on the high side, which is not helpful for those on limited budgets.
+That said, WP Engine plans are priced a bit on the high side especially compared to shared hosting, which is not helpful for those on limited budgets.
 However, for those that plan to scale their business in the near future, or are already generating a lot of revenue, the high price is worth the services they provide and the peace of mind that their site is safe and always running.